 - If a model is immune to Blast damage, it is unaffected by Flak Field.

-- It's lightly armoured, has a very short range and dies in a stiff breeze.
+- With its thin armour and short range it is usually used for suicide missions.
 If you manage to get one good round of damage output from it, consider anything else a bonus.

 - With its high mobility, it's all too easy to get outside of its Warcaster's control area.